Sebastianhju/Runeterra-5e/Items/Boots.md

 Your movement speed increases by 10 feet.

 **Mobile**: As a bonus action you double your movementspeed until the end of the round.
-Once this effect is used, it cannot be used again until you fininsh a short rest.
+Once this effect is used, it cannot be used again unless you ended your turn without moving.

 ---